There is a fine line between being a Blacksmith,

 This was also owned by Brands.

-"Smithy" at the bottom of Cuckoo Hill.
+clearly shows a "Smithy" at the bottom of Cuckoo Hill.

 Census 1900, William Spurgeon a